top of page

 The Constant Travel Time Budget:

 No time is lost in the longterm as it is a fact that we have a natural built in budget for the amount of time we are prepared to spend travelling.
+We may be travelling far faster but we are still spending the same time travelling daily.
 This has not changed since they first started measuring back in the 1950s, even though we are travelling far faster.

 In the longterm you will not only save money and cut emissions but you will also cut the distances you travel.
 This is due to the phenomenon known as The Constant Travel Time Budget.
 This simply means that we are prepared to only spend a certain amount of time in our day travelling.
 Averaged over the whole population it works out at around 65 minutes per day.
 With all the extra speed we have achieved, we still spend the same amount of time travelling as we did in the 1950s.

 So we may assume that if we cut our speed to a max of 80km/hr we will also cut our distances travelled.
-This will all be done unconsciously.
+This will all be done unconsciously and with no effort.

 The rise of better and faster means of transport has only resulted in covering longer distances and making more journeys rather than a decrease in time spent on travelling.
-We don't save the time we hoped to by travelling faster.
+We can never save the time we hoped to by travelling faster.

 Smoother driving